agozz/Multi_head_Music_Genre_Classifier-A_Machine_Learning_for_Computer_Vision_Project/README.md

-# Multi-head Music Genre Classifier - A Machine Learning for Computer Vision Project
+# Multi-head Music Genre Classifier - A Project Work in Machine Learning for Computer Vision

 This is the code I wrote for the Project Work in Machine Learning for Computer Vision exam.
 In such report, only the dataset and a model save are missing (due to storage problems).
 Below, you will find a detailed report.